 The safety and well-being of our students is an absolute priority for every member of staff at the School.
 We provide rigorous training in this area and work closely with the DfE to ensure safeguarding procedures are fully up to date.

-The School’s Designated Safeguarding Lead is Deputy Principal, Claire Lamontange.
+The School’s Designated Safeguarding Lead is Deputy Principal, Claire Lamontagne.
 The School’s Deputy Designated Safeguarding Lead is Anna Wilcox.
-Mike Curtis is our Educational Psychologist.
-We are also supported by a full-time behaviour team.
+Cathy Atkinson is our Educational Psychologist.
+We are also supported by a full-time Behaviour team.